Chart Color Schemes

 The level of residential development activity in Park Ridge South is very low in comparison to the average area assessed nationally by AreaSearch

 Park Ridge South has seen approximately two new home approvals per year over the past five financial years ending June 2021.
 This totals an estimated eleven homes.
-In the current financial year, two approvals have been recorded as of FY-26.
-The area's population decline suggests that new supply is meeting demand, offering buyers good choice while providing more affordable housing options with average construction values around $250,000.
+In the current financial year, FY-26, two approvals have been recorded as of this date.
+The area's population decline suggests that new supply has been meeting demand, providing good options for buyers.

 Frequently Asked Questions - Development